zzm634/typeorm-no-arp/docs/data-source-options.md

 -   `location`: The file location to load and save the database to.

--   `useLocalForage`: Enables the usage of the localforage library (https://github.com/localForage/localForage) to save & load the database asynchronously from the indexedDB instead of using the synchron local storage methods in a browser environment.
+-   `useLocalForage`: Enables the usage of the localforage library (https://github.com/localForage/localForage) to save & load the database asynchronously from the indexedDB instead of using the synchrony local storage methods in a browser environment.
 The localforage node module needs to be added to your project and the localforage.js should be imported in your page.

 ## `expo` data source options